 The first time I stepped on the mat was when I was an art student in Dublin in my 20s, I knew it was the beginning of my new life path.
 Eager to learn more, several years later in 2002, I undertook my first TT in Belfast with Marie Quail.
 Becoming a teacher could not have been further from my mind, it was more about delving deeper into the discipline of yoga.
 However, (soon enough - with a lot of encouragement) I found myself in front of classes of students.
 Once on the yoga roller coaster I’ve travelled extensively to furthering my knowledge not only in yoga, but other traditions that resonate.

 In 2012 I took a 6 month sabbatical to South America where I studied with teachers Juan and Ivan Nunez Del Prado in Peru.
 Andean Spiritual Art is a tradition from the Incas, handed down in generations of Q’eros (native Andean Indians) to my teachers.
 To me it is much more than a shamanic ritual, being a Paq’o it is a way of life that elevates the human level of consciousness and awakens each student to their purpose.
-Over the last 5 years I have been sharing aspects of this tradition in my workshops - “Chocolate Shamanic Yoga” - which blends with yoga and my home made cacao bombs.
+Over the last 5 years I have been sharing aspects of this tradition in my workshops., moving energy to clear blockages and restore health.

 More recently I have been influenced by an immersion with David Regelin in New York in 2015, which explored sacred geometry of the body.
 My yoga has evolved into being less about alignment, and more about symmetry, using the central axis of my body on my mat which brings great insight into my personal practice.
 If I was to describe my teaching it would be about simmering in poses, entwining sequences, and journeying deep in meditations.
 I seek to awaken self inquiry in my students, for them to consciously explore and transform in the challenge, but also to have fun & not to take things so seriously!